trexx-games/nft-rent-marketplace-oasys/docs/architecture.md

 ### AWS S3
 We use AWS S3 to store off-chain assets, currently the images of the pools.
 S3 provides us with benefits such as high durability, high availability, and scalability.

-### Chainlink Functions + Automations
-We use Chainlink Functions and Automations to update the market price index, which adjusts prices based on transaction volume.
-This ensures that prices decrease in times of low transaction volume and increase in times of high transaction volume, with an initial reference point of 100.

-### Chainlink VRF
-We use Chainlink VRF (Verifiable Random Function) to ensure randomness in the selection of items from the pool.
-This provides a fair and transparent method of item selection.

-### Chainlink DataFeed
-We use Chainlink DataFeed to provide accurate and up-to-date price quotations in MATIC and USD.

-### Space and Time
-Our database, Space and Time, is populated from blockchain events and combines on-chain and off-chain data.
-This provides a comprehensive view of the marketplace and allows for efficient data management.